Acceptance and Commitment Therapy (ACT) for Anxiety

 You don’t have to feel perfectly calm to live a meaningful, fulfilling life.

-ACT creates space for a different kind of change.
+ACT creates space for a different kind of change to take place.

-One that isn’t driven by pressure or self-criticism—
+One that isn’t driven by pressure, shame or self-criticism—

 As your relationship with anxiety begins to shift, you may notice:

-• A greater sense of calm—even when life feels full
+A greater sense of calm—even when life feels overwhelming

-While ACT is a core framework in my work, it’s often integrated with CBT and nervous system–focused strategies.
+While ACT is a core framework in my work, it’s often integrated with CBT, Mindfulness and nervous system–focused strategies for a well-rounded approach to long lasting relief.

 This allows us to support both: